-First off, we acknowledge that there are many construction professionals and contractors who’ve proven to be honest and committed.
+First off, we acknowledge that there are many construction professionals and registered contractors who’ve proven to be honest and committed.
 And we’ve been lucky to work with several in Kenya.

 Unfortunately, it just so happens that there are more dishonest individuals than genuine contractors in the construction industry.
 As a result, developers typically lose more than 30% of their project expenditure to swindlers.